 - Source box > Soundbar> TV over HDMI

 If you don’t use a separate source box and are only using the built-in apps of your TV, it will be one of the first two options.
-The box will be removed from the chain.
+The cable box will be removed from the chain.

-First, you will need equipment capable of sending audio over HDMI to the soundbar.
+First, you will need equipment capable of sending audio over HDMI cables to the soundbar.
 This is called HDMI ARC.
 This is a complicated process, so make sure you read the instructions carefully before you start.

 You may need to run your HDMI cable down to the soundbar from HDMI 3.
-Before you continue, double-check that your HDMI cable is connected to ARC or eARC ports.
+Before you continue, double-check that your HDMI cable is connected directly to ARC or eARC ports.

 You will also need to enable the HDMI-CEC feature on your TV and soundbar.
 This allows your TV remote to control your soundbar and vice versa.
 It’s often required to allow ARC to function correctly.